kingston-hackSpace/bioElectricity_with_plants/README.md

 - At least 2 wire connections will be needed.
 One of them should go to the soil of the plant to reduce environmental soil from the surrounding electrical fields. because the soil is large and conductive, it can stabilize our readings.

 - Moistured soil (not dumped) helps conduct electricity

+- We treat the HX711 output as a high-resolution raw signal (counts), then baseline and filter it in software to produce the representative values used for visualisation.

+- *note*: The HX711 won't distinguish between the plant's electricl signals and the environment's.
+Unfortunatelly, there will be electrical noise in our readings, so we need to try to reduce it in hardware and software to get reliable plpant data.
+Please keep in mind that cancelling external noise for pure plant activity signals can be very difficult.
 -

 TUTORIALS